Federal officials warn pregnant women about acetaminophen use

 Federal health officials are raising concerns about the use of acetaminophen during pregnancy.
 While research has been inconclusive, the new guidance advises women to avoid the drug unless treating a fever.

-Doctors already caution against long-term use, and experts continue to stress autism is caused by a complex mix of genetic and environmental factors.
+Doctors already caution against long-term use, and experts continue to stress that Autism is caused by a complex mix of genetic and environmental factors.

 Pediatrician Dr. Gary Kirklas joined “Arizona Horizon” to discuss what this means for pregnant women and families.